AnushkaBanerjee/Web-dev-Cohort/Phase 0/IntroductionToWeb.md

     1. Hosts in realtime meeting are connected in UDP
     2. But other muted participants are connected in TCP

-ZOOM has it's own custom protocols too.That is why it has proprietary software.The streaming chances according to device size as well.
+ZOOM has it's own custom protocols too.That is why it has proprietary software.The streaming chances according to device size as well.(Proprietary software, also known as closed-source software, is software that is owned by a specific individual or company, and its source code is not publicly available)

 ## How does the internet actually work ?